LAF News Blog

 Stay up to date on LAF!

-Eight faculty Research Fellows have been selected for LAF’s 2014 Case Study Investigation (CSI) program.
-CSI is a unique research collaboration that matches LAF-funded faculty and student research teams with design firms to document the benefits of exemplary high-performing landscape projects as Landscape Performance Series Case Study Briefs.
+Six faculty Research Fellows have been selected for LAF’s 2016 Case Study Investigation (CSI) program.
+CSI is a unique research collaboration that matches faculty-student research teams with design firms to document the benefits of exemplary high-performing landscape projects.
+Teams develop methods to quantify environmental, economic and social benefits and produce Case Study Briefs for LAF’s Landscape Performance Series.

-Research Fellows lead the CSI collaboration, work with firms to identify performance benefits of select projects, develop evaluation methods, and oversee the case study production process.
+Research Fellows lead the CSI collaboration, work with firms to identify measurable impacts of select projects, develop evaluation methods, and oversee the case study production process.
 These select faculty members receive an honorarium and funding to support a student research assistant.

-The selection process was highly competitive with proposals received from over 27 researchers across the U.S and abroad.
-The following LAF Research Fellows will lead the seven 2014 Case Study Investigation teams:
+The following LAF Research Fellows will lead the five 2016 Case Study Investigation teams:

 Subscribe to an RSS Feed for this post's comments, and find out when someone responds.